avtomat-hub/avtomat-hub.github.io/_aws/actions/cloudtrail/event_names.md

 ---
-title: CloudTrail Event Names
+title: Event Names
 parent: cloudtrail
 grand_parent: Actions
 layout: default
-permalink: /aws/actions/cloudtrail/cloudtrail_event_names
+permalink: /aws/actions/cloudtrail/event_names
 search_exclude: true
 ---

-# CloudTrail Event Names
+# Event Names

 A list of CloudTrail event names that you can use for filtering.<br/>

 {: .note}
 This list is not exhaustive and may not include all event names.<br/>
-For missing information refer to the **API Reference** under the [documentation](https://docs.aws.amazon.com/) for a service.
+For missing information refer to **API Reference** under the [documentation](https://docs.aws.amazon.com/) for a service.

 ## Services